1. Introduction

 1.2 LEGISLATION

-All personal data we gather will be “processed” in accordance with all applicable data protection laws and principles, including the EU General Data Protection Regulation 2018 and the applicable Irish Data Protection Acts.
+All personal data we gather will be “processed” in accordance with all applicable data protection laws and principles, including the EU General Data Protection Regulation 2018 (‘GDPR’) and the Data Protection Acts 1988, 2003 and 2018.

 1.3 QUERIES AND COMPLAINTS